syl20bnr/spacemacs/README.md

 `Spacemacs` is tested with Emacs 24.3 and 24.4.
 It should boot on all the major OSes where these versions can be installed.

+Some modes require third-party tools that you'll have to install via your favorite package manager.

 # Install

 1) Backup your current `~/.emacs.d` and clone the repo _with the submodules_: